Ocelot

 Population threats

 The ocelot’s major threat is thought to be habitat loss, due to forest clearance for agriculture and cattle ranching, which reduces their natural cover.
-There is some illegal trade, and they are often taken as pets, hunters often killing the mothers for their fur and selling the young in the pet trade.
+There is some illegal trade, and they are often taken as pets, hunters often kill the mothers for their fur and sell the young in the pet trade.
 They are also sometimes killed because they eat domestic poultry.
-In Texas they are often killed on the road, particularly as they must travel long distances between their remaining patches of habitat.
+In Texas, they are often killed on the road, particularly as they must travel long distances between their remaining patches of habitat.

 Population number